kartoza/docker-mapproxy/README.md

 ```

 The first time your run the container, mapproxy basic default configuration
-files will be written into ``./mapproxy``.
+files will be written into ``./configuration``.
 You should read the mapproxy documentation
 on how to configure these files and create appropriate service definitions for
 your WMS services.
 Then restart the container to activate your changes.

-The cached wms tiles will be written to ``./mapproxy/cache_data``.
+The cached wms tiles will be written to ``./configuration/cache_data`` externally or any other path that is
+defined by the mapproxy.yaml.

 **Note** that the mapproxy containerised application will run as the user that
 owns the /mapproxy folder.

 # docker-compose
 You can setup the services using the docker-compose.
 The docker-compose sets up the QGIS server
-container and links it to the mapproxy container.
+container and links it to the mapproxy container and nginx for reverse proxy.

 A index.html is provided in the web folder to preview the layers in mapproxy.